Gorah Salathian: History

 Slathia's Raja Hamir Dev ruled the Jammu kingdom between Bikarmi from 1400 to 1423.
 He had two popular sons: Ajaib Dev and Hasil Dev.
 The younger son, Hasil Dev, became the Wazir of Raja Ajaib Dev of Jammu kingdom.
 Raja Ajaib Dev died in Bikarmi in 1454.
-Wazir Hasil Dev cared for the young prince and helped him with his administrative duties.
+Wazir Hasil Dev cared for the young prince Beeram Dev and helped him with his administrative duties.

 The Badshah of Delhi Legend

 According to local legend, Badshah of Delhi, who belonged to the Lodhi or Sadat dynasty, found Beeram Dev charming.
-Badshah arranged for Beeram Dev to marry his daughter, who had fallen in love at first sight with the Raja Dev of Jamm.
+Badshah arranged for Beeram Dev to marry his daughter, who had fallen in love at first sight with the prince.
 He ordered Raja Beeram Dev to convert and commit himself to Islam before the marriage, but the Raja refused to change his religion.
-However Beeram Dev still wished to marry Badshah's daughter.
+However, Beeram Dev still wished to marry Badshah's daughter.
 The Badshah became furious at Raja Beeram Dev's refusal to change his religion.